tfctl/tflint-ruleset-elements-of-style/docs/rules/eos_type_echo.md

 # eos_type_echo

+> **Note:** This functionality is now part of the `eos_naming` rule as the
+> `type_echo` sub-rule.
+See [eos_naming](eos_naming.md) for current
+> configuration options.

-Similar to Hungarian notation, type echoing, or jittering, is the practice of repeating parts of the block type in it's name.
+Similar to Hungarian notation, type echoing, or jittering, is the practice of repeating parts of the block type in its name.
 Terraform is already a quite verbose language.
-Type echoing add no value as the full type and name are *always* presented adjacent to each other:
+Type echoing adds no value as the full type and name are *always* presented adjacent to each other.

 ## Examples